email2ify/My-Yoga/README.md

 <h2><Strong>Testing:</strong></h2>
-<li>The manual testing of the site was rendering as expected.
-Each section of the site was tested and no errors were found.</li>
+The manual testing of the site was rendering as expected.
+Each section of the site was tested and no errors were found.
 <li>From the view page, the navbar was working as expected and I was able to navigate to the preferred section as expected on the about page, contact page,home page, the external links for the social media and the internal navigation for the login ,register and logout navbar.</li>
 <li>In the body of the site, there is a created post and date and when a user want to read about the post, I tested the read more to confirm the navigation of the read more of the post which the navigation of the read more worked as expected and the full details of the post was open</li>